EtnMn/etnmn.github.io/front/src/content/posts/dev-containers.md

 ## Configuration

 You need a `.devcontainer` folder in your project with a `devcontainer.json` file that defines the development environment.
 You can create one from scratch or use a predefined dev container configuration.
 To do this, access the <mark>Visual Studio Code</mark> Command Palette (_Ctrl+Shift+P_) then type _Add Dev Container Configuration Files_ and choose the definition you want to use.
-Note that for performance and compatibility issues, it is better to running a <mark>WSL</mark> project from the home folder.
+Note that for performance and compatibility issues, it is better to run a <mark>WSL</mark> project from the home folder.

 _Example of devcontainer.json_: